cockroachdb/docs/v22.2/cloud-storage-authentication.md

 {% include_cached new-in.html version="v22.2" %} To limit the control access to your Amazon S3 buckets, you can create IAM roles for users to assume.
 IAM roles do not have an association to a particular user.
 The role contains permissions that define the operations a user (or [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal)) can complete.
 An IAM user can then assume a role to undertake a CockroachDB backup, restore, import, etc. As a result, the IAM user only has access to the assigned role, rather than having unlimited access to an S3 bucket.

 {{site.data.alerts.callout_success}}
 Role assumption applies the principle of least privilege rather than directly providing privilege to a user.
-Creating IAM roles to manage access to AWS resources is Amazon's recommended approach compared to giving access straight to IAM users.
+Creating IAM roles to manage access to AWS resources is Amazon's recommended approach compared to giving access directly to IAM users.
 {{site.data.alerts.end}}

 The [following section](#set-up-amazon-s3-assume-role) demonstrates setting up assume role authentication between two users.
-Since you can chain an arbitrary number of roles, see the [Role chaining](#amazon-s3-role-chaining) section for additional detail.
+To see examples of assume role authentication for or more than two roles, see [Role chaining](#amazon-s3-role-chaining) for additional detail.

 ### Set up Amazon S3 assume role

 For example, to configure a user to assume an IAM role that allows a bulk operation to an Amazon S3 bucket, take the following steps:

 1. Create a role that contains a policy to interact with the S3 buckets depending on the operation your user needs to complete.
 See the [Storage permissions](use-cloud-storage-for-bulk-operations.html#storage-permissions) section for details on the minimum permissions each CockroachDB bulk operation requires.
-You can create an IAM role in[ Amazon's Management console](https://aws.amazon.com/console/), under the **IAM** and then **Roles** menu.
+You can create an IAM role in [Amazon's Management console](https://aws.amazon.com/console/), under the **IAM** and then **Roles** menu.
 Alternately, you can use the [AWS CLI](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-quickstart.html).

 1. <a name="step-2-user"></a> If you do not already have the user that needs to assume the role, [create the user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 Under **IAM** in the Amazon console, navigate to **Users** and **Add users**.
 You can then add the necessary permissions by clicking on the **Permissions** tab.
 Ensure that the IAM user has [`sts:AssumeRole` permissions](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) attached.
 The following policy will give the user assume role permissions: